-In 2012, 90 percent of overdose deaths in Mississippi were caused by prescription drugs, and most were accidental.
+Most overdose deaths in Mississippi are accidental, caused by prescription drugs.
 Proper storage and disposal of medications can prevent injuries and deaths from drug abuse and drug overdoses.

 Who Is at Risk